swimmio/git-workshop-1/branches.md

 It will make sense even more when working remotely with the `pull` command that is used to merge new changes from the remote branch to the local branch.
 And also the Pull Request which we creating a request that the remote main branch to merge the changes from a side branch.

-## further subjects you should explore
+## Further subjects you should explore
 - How to resolve merge conflict
 - `git merge` vs `git rebase`
 - Squash